-There are five complex vSims in Lippincott The Point, each worth 1% of your grade.
+There are four complex vSims required for this class, available through Lippincott The Point, each worth 1% of your grade.
 (Core vSims are not required and you don't receive credit for doing them.)
-Suggested due dates for each vSim are listed in your student schedule, though the last acceptable time frame in which to receive credit for the case studies is the day before the HESI (the vSims may be helpful as preparation for the HESI and that is why the due date falls as it does.)
+Suggested due dates for each vSim are listed in your student schedule, though the last acceptable time frame in which to receive credit for the case studies is the day before the Phase 2 ATI exam (the vSims may be helpful as preparation for the ATI exam, and that is why the due date falls as it does.)
 You must obtain a minimum of 80% on each vSim-they are collaborative and open-book.
-You may retake it as many times as necessary to obtain a 80%; if you make less than 80% on a vSim and give up, you will not receive credit for that vSim.
+You may retake them as many times as necessary to obtain a 80%; if you make less than 80% on a vSim and give up, you will not receive credit for that vSim.
 For example, a score of 79% will not receive credit for that vSim.
 There are 10 vSims: 5 complex cases and 5 core cases.
-Only the complex cases receive credit.
+Only the 4 required complex cases receive credit.